yuhun-Jun/fast24_ae/README.md

 ```
 Once "5.15.0DA_515" is confirmed, proceed as follows:

-Move to this working directory.
+Move to the 'fast24_ae' directory.
 ```bash
 cd /fast24_ae
 ```